Andrea Friesner, admin manager

 Alright, so we’ve covered steel and guns.
 What’s missing?
 Ah yes – metal.
 Not just the genre of music you’ll hear pumping through our speakers in the taproom, metal plays a big part in Crucible Brewing.
 Our rotating IPA series, Metallurgy, is defined as a process that is used for the extraction of metals in their pure form.
 This leads us to one of our latest releases, Steel Cut Sorcery.
 In short, steel-cut describes the process of whole oats that have been chopped into much smaller pieces by way of steel blades.
 OG Crucible fans will remember our Steel Cut OPA (oatmeal pale ale) as a regular on the menu board, but this newest version has taken the original recipe and upgraded it with the Pink Boots hop blend.

-***SNEAK PEEK – check out our next 2 blogs in a few weeks to learn more about the Pink Boots Society and also how witchcraft plays a large part in brewing history (hence, Sorcery!).***
+***SNEAK PEEK – check out our next 2 blogs to learn more about the Pink Boots Society and also how witchcraft plays a large part in brewing history (hence, Sorcery!).***

 Lastly, our newest release does not disappoint in staying true to our naming culture.
 We are excited to present to you our Hell Forge Helles Lager.
 Previously known as Goto Helles, this light, crisp, and clean German lager is getting a makeover.
 It probably comes as no surprise that our owners Dick and Shawn are video game enthusiasts.
 Enter the nod to Diablo and World of Warcraft.
 As a non-gamer (don’t @ me), I’ll refrain from listing all the nuances in this name, but I’m sure more than a few of you will appreciate the subtle nod.
 C’mon over to Crucible and taste the fireworks!